goshng/polap/README.md

     This option is the same as --flye-asm-coverage set to 0.
     Note: not tested yet!

-  --polap-reads: use intra- and inter-contig read selection (default: off)
-    The default read selection is ptGAUL's approach.
-    This option allows long reads that are mapped within a seed contig and between two contigs.

   --bridge-same-strand: (default: off)
     When linking two inverted repeats, enabling this feature ensures that the strands are equal for the two mapped IR contigs.